What Does A Buy Nothing Community Look Like?

 — A free Halloween costume event takes place in a member’s home.

-Posting in a Buy Nothing Group:
+Posting in a Buy Nothing Gift Economy:

 You can give your gifts to whomever you choose, for whatever reason.
 You may choose someone randomly, or in some more creative way, like based on the silliest pet photos posted, funniest joke, best limerick, solving a riddle, someone you have never met before, someone who has not been offered a gift before, etc.